norswap/autumn/doc/A1-parsing.md

    The root of the tree is a node containing the operator `+`, and it has two children, nodes containing the numbers `3` and `4`.

    Of course, trees can easily become more complex.
-Consider for instance the tree for the expression `1*2+3`
+Consider for instance a tree for the expression `1*2+3`

    ```